Crinibus/tvguide/README.md

 <br/>

 By using the flag "-t" or "--time" you can specify a time for the program to find a tv-show that starts at the specified time.<br/>
 Time must be formatted like this: "hh:mm".
+You can specify multiple times.

 By using the flag "-a" or "--all" you want to see all the programs running today at the specified channels.